-Cal Jenkins, M.S., Project Manager of Clear Pathways Initiative
+Cal Jenkins, M.S., Manager of Research and Evaluation for the Clear Pathways Initiative

 Cal received a BA and MS in Criminology from the School of Economic, Political, and Policy Sciences at The University of Texas at Dallas.
 As a student, she was a research assistant for a National Institute of Justice project and served as president of both the Black Student Alliance and the Criminal Justice Honor Society.
 She held other leadership roles in the Academic Senate, Residential Life, and the Office of Diversity, Equity, and Inclusion.